The Energetics of Spring

 Food Preparation for Spring

-During the springtime you can eat a little more raw food and cook food for a shorter time at higher temperatures.
-Examples are light steaming or a high temperature sauté.
-But if there are signs of digestive weakness and/or bowel troubles use caution when adding raw food.
+During springtime, you can eat a little more raw food and cook food for shorter times at higher temperatures.
+Examples are light steaming or a high-temperature sauté.
+But if there are signs of digestive weakness and/or bowel troubles, use caution when adding raw food.

-If your body and mind are fairly balanced and healthy you can adjust your diet for the season by eating a cleansing diet which contains lighter meals and less food.
-Include more green foods like sprouts and limit salty foods which are contractive.
-This will help to cleanse the heaviness of a wintertime diet which usually contains heavier denser foods.
+If your body and mind are pretty balanced and healthy, you can adjust your diet for the season by adopting a cleansing diet with lighter meals and less food.
+Include more green foods like sprouts and limit salty foods, which are contractive.
+This will help cleanse the heaviness of a wintertime diet, which often includes denser, heavier foods.

-During the spring include more “sweet” and “pungent” foods.
-These flavors help to emphasize the natural spring energy of rising and expansion.
+During the spring, include more “sweet” and “pungent” foods.
+These flavours help to emphasize the natural spring energy of rising and expansion.
 Sweet foods include complex carbs (whole grains, legumes, seeds), young beets, carrots, and sprouts.
-Pungent foods include basil, fennel, marjoram, rosemary, caraway, dill, bay leaf.
+Pungent foods include basil, fennel, marjoram, rosemary, caraway, dill, and bay leaf.

 Watch the video....